timelockcoin/tym/doc/README.md

-TimelockCoin Core
+timelockcoin
 =============

 Setup
 ---------------------
-[TimelockCoin Core](http://timelockcoin.org/wallet) is the original TimelockCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of TimelockCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[timelockcoin](https://timelockcoin.trade/#wallets) is the original timelockcoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of timelockcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run TimelockCoin Core on your native platform.
+The following are some helpful notes on how to run timelockcoin on your native platform.

 ### Unix